surajPauld/eda-on-heart-disease/README.md

 commonly used in medical studies to analyze cardiovascular risk.

-4. Tools and Technologies Used
+4. Tools and Technologies Used:

 • Python
 • Jupyter Notebook
 • Pandas